 If the outlet temperature does not maintain setpoint after a reasonable amount of time and adjustment, contact your local AERCO representative.

-After performing Temperature Calibration and prior to placing the water heater into service, be sure to set the Outlet Feedback option in the Tuning Menu back to ON.
+After performing Temperature Calibration and prior to placing the hot water boiler into service, be sure to set the Outlet Feedback option in the Tuning Menu back to ON.